ianmxaof/llm-rag-os/README.md

 - Embeds with fastembed (3-6x faster)
 - Stores in LanceDB with obsidian:// deep links
 - Separates curated vs raw collections
+- **Soft-delete pattern** - Deleted files are marked with `deleted: true` metadata (no ghost chunks)
+- **Two-way sync** - Edits to crystallized notes trigger automatic re-ingestion
+- **Vector-driven auto-linking** - Crystallized notes automatically link to semantically similar notes

+### Ghost Memory Deletion

+The system uses a **production-standard soft-delete pattern** for memory management:

+- When a file is deleted, chunks are marked with `deleted: true` metadata (not physically removed)
+- All queries automatically filter out deleted chunks
+- This ensures **ontological correctness** - what exists in Obsidian exists in AI memory, nothing more, nothing less
+- Performance: <100ms deletion (vs seconds for table recreation)
+- Allows recovery and audit trails

 ### Force Reindex